 What was I going to do?
 I couldn't spend more money on the plasmodium.
 My mom was in town by now.
 We started making a new one in the most sustainable way possible, out of my vast piles of paper waste from the exhibit design process.
 But it looked a lot like trash.

 To make a long story short, my mom and I found an environmentally friendly sealant at an environmentally friendly hardware store, slathered it on the by then well-worn sculpture, and convinced the library that all was well.
 They very kindly allowed us to stick it back up on the wall.
-It looks way better than trash, I think, but I will never use spray-paint again.
+It looks way better than trash, I think, but I will probably steer clear of spray paint from now on.